Compressed Hypothesis Testing: To Mix or Not to Mix?: Characterization of Optimal Sensing Vector Maximizing the Error Exponent

 \begin{IEEEproof} The first statement follows from Lemma \ref{lem:exactexponent}.
-So we only need to prove the optimal sensing vectors for Gaussian random variables with the same variance under $k=1$.
+Hence, we only need to prove the optimal sensing vectors for Gaussian random variables with the same variance under $k=1$.
 We let $l=\binom{n}{k}$.
-For any $p_A(a)$, we have
+For any $p_\bA(\ba)$, we have

-where the second inequality follows from the fact that for any functions $f_i(\lambda)$, $i=1,...,l$, and for any $\lambda$ in the intersection domain of all the $f_i(\lambda)$'s, $\min_{\lambda} ( f_1(\lambda) + f_2(\lambda) + ... + f_l(\lambda) ) \geq \min_{\lambda} f_1(\lambda) + \min_{\lambda} f_2(\lambda) + ... + \min_{\lambda} f_l(\lambda)$, and $A^*$ is the same expression for $a^*$ in the form of random variable.
+where the second inequality follows from the fact that for any functions $f_i(\lambda)$, $i=1,...,m$, and for any $\lambda$ in the intersection domain of all the $f_i(\lambda)$'s, $\min_{\lambda} ( f_1(\lambda) + f_2(\lambda) + ... + f_m(\lambda) ) \geq \min_{\lambda} f_1(\lambda) + \min_{\lambda} f_2(\lambda) + ... + \min_{\lambda} f_m(\lambda)$, and $\bA^*$ is the same expression for $\ba^*$ in the form of random variable.

-On the other hand, for two Gaussian distributions with the same variances, the optimal $\lambda$ in (\ref{eq:conditionalchernoff inequality}) is always equal to $\frac{1}{2}$, no matter what $p_A(a)$ is chosen.
+On the other hand, for two Gaussian distributions with the same variances, the optimal $\lambda$ in \eqref{eq:outer_CI} is always equal to $\frac{1}{2}$, no matter what $p_\bA(\ba)$ is chosen as shown in Examples 1 and 2 in Section \ref{sec:example}.
 By symmetry, when

 and $\lambda = \frac{1}{2}$, for any two different hypotheses $H_v$ and $H_w$,